-Section B. Professional Ethics: Professional responsibility and conduct for teachers in Minneapolis Public Schools are defined by the teacher job description and the Code of Ethics for Minnesota teachers (8700.7500).
-Teachers are obligated to adhere to these standards.

-The following Code of Ethics for Minnesota teachers sets forth to the education profession and the public it serves standards of professional conduct.
-This code applies to all persons licensed according to rules established by the Minnesota Board of Teaching.
+- 3.3.1 Sources and Obligations: Professional responsibility and conduct for teachers in Minneapolis Public Schools are defined by the teacher job description (see 3.4 below) and the Code of Ethics for Minnesota teachers (8710.2000).
+Teachers are obligated to adhere to these standards. - 3.3.2 Code of Ethics: The following Code of Ethics for Minnesota teachers sets forth to the education profession and the public it serves standards of professional conduct.
+This code applies to all persons licensed according to rules established by the Minnesota Board of Teaching. - a.

-- a.
 A teacher shall provide professional educational services in a nondiscriminatory manner. - b.
 A teacher shall make reasonable effort to protect the student from conditions harmful to health and safety. - c.
 In accordance with state and federal laws, a teacher shall disclose confidential information about individuals only when a compelling professional purpose is served or when required by law. - d.
 A teacher shall take reasonable disciplinary action in exercising the authority to provide an atmosphere conducive to learning. - e.
 A teacher shall not use professional relationships with students, and colleagues to private advantage. - f.
 A teacher shall delegate authority for teaching responsibilities only to licensed personnel. - g.
 A teacher shall not deliberately suppress or distort subject matter. - h.
 A teacher shall not knowingly falsify or misrepresent records or facts relating to that teacher's own qualifications or to other teachers' qualifications. - i.
 A teacher shall not knowingly make false or malicious statements about students or colleagues. - j.
-A teacher shall accept a contract for a teaching position that requires licensing only if properly or provisionally licensed for that position.

-Section C. Teacher Job Description: To create an educational program and a class environment which is multicultural, gender fair, and disability sensitive, is favorable to learning and personal growth in accordance with each student's ability and is based on a commitment that all students can learn.
+A teacher shall accept a contract for a teaching position that requires licensing only if properly or provisionally licensed for that position. - 3.4 Teacher Job Description: To create an educational program and a class environment which is multicultural, gender fair, and disability sensitive, is favorable to learning and personal growth in accordance with each student's ability and is based on a commitment that all students can learn.

-Professional Qualifications:
+3.4.1 Professional Qualifications:

-- a valid Minnesota teaching license, certificate, or other legal credentials required for level of assignment; - prior successful experience in urban, multicultural education desirable; - demonstrates continued professional development through course work, research, and peer collaboration; - has working knowledge of the subject matter, classroom management techniques, current researched best practices and strategies, and students learning styles and needs, both academic and affective.
+- a.
+A valid Minnesota teaching license, certificate, or other legal credentials required for level of assignment; - b.
+Prior successful experience in urban, multicultural education desirable; - c.
+Demonstrates continued professional development through course work, research, and peer collaboration; - d.
+Has working knowledge of the subject matter, classroom management techniques, current researched best practices and strategies, and students learning styles and needs, both academic and affective.

-Professional Responsibilities:
+3.4.2 Professional Responsibilities:

-- acquires knowledge of the goals of the Minneapolis Public School District Improvement Agenda and program goals.
-Works to support and achieve those goals; - establishes developmentally appropriate instructional and behavioral expectations for students and for him/herself and communicates those to students; - creates lessons and learning environments that are safe, respectful, and interesting as well as multicultural, gender fair, disability sensitive.
-Selects, adapts and individualizes materials appropriate for diverse student populations and skills; - teaches students the required curricula using strategies that foster thinking, reasoning, and problem solving;
+- a. acquires knowledge of the goals of the Minneapolis Public School District Improvement Agenda and program goals.
+Works to support and achieve those goals; - b. establishes developmentally appropriate instructional and behavioral expectations for students and for him/herself and communicates those to students; - c. creates lessons and learning environments that are safe, respectful, and interesting as well as multicultural, gender fair, disability sensitive.
+Selects, adapts and individualizes materials appropriate for diverse student populations and skills; - d. teaches students the required curricula using strategies that foster thinking, reasoning, and problem solving;